Ayikanying-ux/job_portal/README.md

 (env)$ pip install -r requirements.txt
 ```
 Note the `(env)` in front of the prompt.
 This indicates that this terminal
-session operates in a virtual environment set up by `virtualenv2`.
+session operates in a virtual environment set up by `virtualenv`.

 Once `pip` has finished downloading the dependencies:
 ```sh